"The opposite of courage in our society is not cowardice, it is conformity." - Rollo May

 This message becomes so deeply embedded that most never even bother to seek or question if there is another way to live.

-If you ever decide to stray from the blueprint and do things differently, you are asked countless questions by fellow members of society who (for whatever reason) take it upon themselves to be guardians of the system and ensure all goes according to the blueprint.
-They seem offended when you don’t buy into the same fear-based beliefs and thinking of society as they do.
+But if you ever decide to stray from the blueprint and do things differently, you are asked countless questions by fellow members of society who take it upon themselves to ensure that your life follows this blueprint.
+They somehow seem offended when you don’t buy into the same fear-based beliefs and thinking of society as they do.

 But why should you take the advice of a dysfunctional and unfulfilled society on how you should live your life?
 How are they to know about the talents you may possess or what you may be capable of?
 Hell, even you may not have discovered what you are truly capable of yet.